php-fig/fig-standards/proposed/http-factory/http-factory.md

      *
      * The `$filename` MAY be any string supported by `fopen()`.
      *
-     * @param string $filename Filename or stream URI to use as basis of stream.
+     * @param string $filename The filename or stream URI to use as basis of stream.
-     * @param string $mode Mode with which to open the underlying filename/stream.
+     * @param string $mode The mode with which to open the underlying filename/stream.
      */
     public function createStreamFromFile(string $filename, string $mode = 'r'): StreamInterface;